Sun City Center, FL, USA

 Infrastructure and Maintenance

 Our infrastructure consists of mainly irrigation lines, and our common elements.
-It is essential that these
+It is essential that these are functioning adequately to keep our community looking fresh.

 Financial Responsibility